flock-community/kotlin-ts/README.md

 We try to keep as close the Kotlin api as possible with a couple of exceptions.

 For example, we won't rewrite and rename standard Typescript types such as Iterable, Array and Map to exactly match Kotlin.
-Instead, we will provide (extension) functions to make sure those standard types are as rich as an Iterable, List and LinkedHashMap are in Kotlin.
+Instead, we will provide (extension) functions to make sure those standard types are as rich as an Iterable, List and Map are in Kotlin.
 Below a list of all the things that diverge from the api of Kotlin's standard library.

 ### Installation